-Data protection and privacy laws apply to all collected data.
-However, a police regulation still requires hotels to establish a record document for each guest.

-There is no legal obligation to effect any particular insurance except for employee accident protection.

-A hotel cannot be operated without a licence granted by the Regional Authority.
+- Guest information Data protection and privacy laws apply to all collected data.
+However, a police regulation still requires hotels to establish a record document for each guest. - Insurance There is no legal obligation to effect any particular insurance except for employee accident protection. - Intellectual property No specific rules are applicable to hotels. - Licensing & tourism A hotel cannot be operated without a licence granted by the Regional Authority.
 Regional decrees divide accommodation establishments into various different lodging categories.

 The operating licence cannot be obtained without a valid Security Certificate.